tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ### IDs and Relations

-Now we come to the `imageId` field.
+Now the `imageId` field.
 This field is a classic example of what happens when you try and apply REST designs to GraphQL.
 In REST APIs it's pretty common to include the IDs of other objects in your response as a way to link together those objects, but this is a major anti-pattern in GraphQL.